isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* (Complex) A copy/move constructor and the corresponding copy/move assignment operator should write to the same member variables at the same level of dereference.
+* (Complex) A copy/move constructor and the corresponding copy/move assignment operator should write to the same data members at the same level of dereference.
-* (Complex) Any member variables written in a copy/move constructor should also be initialized by all other constructors.
+* (Complex) Any data members written in a copy/move constructor should also be initialized by all other constructors.
-* (Complex) If a copy/move constructor performs a deep copy of a member variable, then the destructor should modify the member variable.
+* (Complex) If a copy/move constructor performs a deep copy of a data member, then the destructor should modify the data member.
-* (Complex) If a destructor is modifying a member variable, that member variable should be written in any copy/move constructors or assignment operators.
+* (Complex) If a destructor is modifying a data member, that data member should be written in any copy/move constructors or assignment operators.

 ## <a name="SS-dtor"></a>C.dtor: Destructors